RockvdB/testertje/README.md

 as the repo sounds testertje is a little dutch word for testing.

-this goinng to be a story. this is for testertje2
+this going to be a story. this is for testertje2